 Participation in professional meetings and conferences is an important aspect of one's development as a professional, and students are strongly encouraged to consult with their faculty advisors about relevant opportunities for involvement.
-The School receives a limited amount of funding each year from the Office of Graduate Studies to help defray the costs of attending professional meetings and conferences.
+The School receives a limited amount of funding each year from the Graduate Division to help defray the costs of attending professional meetings and conferences.
 Because the total allocation is modest, we must impose firm limits on the size of individual awards to students.
 In recent years these funds have been depleted before the end of the academic year, and we have therefore been unable to fund late requests.
-Students must submit original receipts in order to be considered for travel-related reimbursements.
+Students must submit original receipts and a completed travel reimbursement request form to the departmental Graduate Coordinator in order to be considered for travel-related reimbursements.
+The travel reimbursement form can be found on the Social Ecology website at http://socialecology.uci.edu/forms General Social Ecology graduates should direct inquiries to the Director of Graduate Student Services.
+Final decisions on travel reimbursements are made by the departmental Graduate Advisors.